 Since inception, we have incurred operating losses and we anticipate that we will continue to incur losses for the foreseeable future.
-To date, we have generated revenue solely from the CPRIT grant.
+To date, we have secured capital from the sale of equity and grant revenue.

 We do not expect to generate any revenue from product sales unless and until we obtain regulatory approval for and commercializes any of our product candidates.
 At the same time, we expect our expenses to increase in connection with our ongoing research and development and manufacturing activities.